johndavedecano/node-rtmp-hls/README.md

 docker-compose down
 ```

-## Making it work using regular nodejs
+## Making it work without using docker-compose

 You have to make sure that you have ffmpeg installed on your machine